alecpblevins/LendingClub_Risk_Analysis/README.md

 # LendingClub_Risk_Analysis
-This study utilizes a Naïve Bayes Classification model and a Nearest Neighbor model to perform risk analysis on accepted and rejected LendingClub loans.

 LendingClub is a financial service company specializing in personal loans, business loans, auto loan refinancing, and banking solutions.
 Founded in 2007, LendingClub has helped over 5 million customers consolidate debt, pay off credit cards, and borrow money for "almost any purpose".